gbif/hp-swissnatcoll/en/exploreDisciplines/explore-biology-paleontology.md

     </a>
 </div>

-# Swiss Institutional Catalogues
+# Do institutions still have their own catalogues?

-Swiss institutions maintain their own online catalogues.
-Explore them to learn more about individual collections, or use the SwissNatColl portal to search specimen data across all participating institutions.
+Yes, Swiss institutions continue to maintain their own online databases, each offering information about their specific collections.
+At the same time, the SwissNatColl portal provides a single point of access for searching across collections from participating institutions.
+The catalogues below are listed for reference.
 <br>
 <style>
   /* Styles appliqués uniquement à ce tableau */